corentinthomasset/call-for-code-2022/README.md

 ## Current Limitations

 Our solution has certain limitations at the moment:
-- If no results from Facebook marketplace are shown, user must login to their Facebook account.
+- If users don't receive any alternatives from Facebook marketplace, they should login to their Facebook account.
 - Only Montreal, Canada location is supported ATM.

 ## Roadmap